phil294/AHK_X11/README.md

 [**Go to installation instructions**](#installation)

+[AutoHotkey](https://www.autohotkey.com/) is "Powerful.
+Easy to learn.
+The ultimate automation scripting language for Windows.".
+This project tries to bring large parts of that to Linux.

 More specifically: A very basic but functional reimplementation AutoHotkey v1.0.24 (2004) for Unix-like systems with an X window system (X11), written from ground up with [Crystal](https://crystal-lang.org/)/[libxdo](https://github.com/jordansissel/xdotool)/[crystal-gobject](https://github.com/jhass/crystal-gobject)/[x11-cr](https://github.com/TamasSzekeres/x11-cr/)/[x_do.cr](https://github.com/woodruffw/x_do.cr), with the eventual goal of 80% feature parity, but most likely never full compatibility.
 Currently about 60% of work is done.
 This AHK is shipped as a single executable native binary with very low resource overhead and fast execution time.

 Note that because of the old version of the spec, many modern AHK features are missing, especially expressions (`:=`, `% v`), classes, objects and functions, so you probably can't just port your scripts from Windows.